Now On - Until September 2026

-Nabatele is a large-scale open-air installation by London-based artist and architect Anna Kamyshan.
+Nabatele is a large-scale open-air installation by London-based architect and artist Anna Kamyshan.
 Set upon a massive rock floating over the Venetian lagoon, a synagogue appears in the sky, exposed to atmospheric forces.
 Rather than holding land, it inhabits airspace, remaining responsive to its environment.
 The work recalls René Magritte’s The Castle of the Pyrenees; a stone levitating above the sea crowned by a castle which is often read as hope without ground.

 Responding to contemporary global uncertainty marked by conflict and displacement, Nabatele frames refuge as provisional rather than secure.
 Its suspended condition, unrooted yet stable, is sustained by a steady inner glow reminiscent of the Ner Tamid, the synagogue’s eternal light, reflecting the artist’s layered identity as Ukrainian with Jewish and Russian heritage.